stmtpls/e-Health/readme.md

 #### Key take-aways from the project

-Throughout this project I understood the importance of thick data and design thinking in to empathize with the end user and develop innovative, solid and well targeted business solutions, creating a complete experience for the end user.
+Throughout this project I understood the importance of thick data and design thinking in order to empathize with the end user and develop innovative, solid and well targeted business solutions, creating a complete experience.

 ## Project Phases